Ixe1/claude-code-checkpointing-hook/README.md

 ## License

-This checkpointing system is provided as-is for use with Claude Code.
-Feel free to modify and extend it for your needs.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.